cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 the tens of thousands.
 It will then filter those by the regular expression and that will spawn tens or hundreds of thousands of computations or more.
-While in this case it took only 1816 milllisecond (1.8 seconds) This is very inefficient.
+While in this case it took only 1816 millisecond (1.8 seconds), this is very inefficient.
 Users will need to have some awareness of the complexity of their queries when running them and strive for the most specific query that will satisfy their requirements.
 Some queries, however, will just take time and the user